Browse our jobs and apply for your next role.

 With large numbers of candidates of a similar calibre often chasing one job, most employers carefully evaluate soft skills in order to select the most suitable person for the position and the organisation.

 Here are five areas to focus on during the interview process as well as questions to look out for:

 It sounds obvious, but don’t suppress your enthusiasm and excitement about a role (within reason of course!)
 Employers want a candidate who is genuinely interested in the organisation and passionate about what they do.
-Put all your energy into your interviews and don’t give the impression you’re lacklustre or ambivalent about the position.
+Put all your energy into your interviews and don’t give the impression you’re ambivalent about the position.

 An interview is a good opportunity for employers to assess your verbal communication style, and ability to express your ideas.
 Before an interview, practise talking about your experience out loud.
 Try to keep answers clear, concise and to the point.
 Good communication also requires you to be an excellent listener, so always pay close attention to exactly what’s being asked of you.

 Long, rambling answers can come across badly, so it is advisable to have concise responses prepared to basic interview questions that may come up during the job interview.
 ‘Tell me about yourself’ is a common question, and having a structured response is important - learn more about how to respond to this question here.

 Remember to listen and don't be thrown if the question asked is different to the one you’ve prepared.
 Take your time to formulate a response and adapt it to the question that has been asked.

 Potential employers look for lateral thinking and an innovative approach to tackling tricky situations.
 A natural problem solver who takes a creative approach to solving business issues is highly desirable to any employer.
 Make sure you think of tangible examples to highlight your aptitude for overcoming obstacles and generating successful outcomes.